mhhollomon/Configinator5000/README.md

 - will allow the user to specify a schema for the target configuration.
 - will be setup to work nicely with FetchConfig.
 - header only ???
+- throw as little as possible without making the interface horrible.

 ```
 //sample schema file